 Because large search engines contain millions and sometimes billions of pages, many search engines not only just search the pages but also display the results depending upon their importance.
 This importance is commonly determined by using various algorithms.

 As illustrated in the image on the right, the source of all search engine data is a spider or crawler, which automatically visits pages and indexes their contents.

-Once a page has been crawled, the data contained within the page is processed.
+Once a page has been crawled, the data contained within the page is processed and indexed.
 Often, this can involve the steps below.

 - Strip out stop words.

 - Record the remaining words in the page and the frequency they occur.

 - Record information about images or other embedded media.